 Artificial intelligence – without a doubt one of today’s hottest buzzwords.
 This little keyword sometimes carries with it massive expectations.
 Some market forecasters are already predicting a revolution or sketching out overwhelming threats a la Skynet.
 If you’re thinking of the 1984 hit “Terminator,” then you’re right on target.

 But what exactly does the phrase mean?
 “The term artificial intelligence, or AI for short, stands for computer systems that imitate human intelligence. […]” This means it’s an umbrella term for a group of technologies that expand the classic boundaries of IT systems.
-That, in any case, is how the “Spiegel” defined the term in its 4.1.2017 edition.

 In my experience, and considering developments in digital invoice processing over the past few years, there seems to be a high level of maturity among the solutions available on the market today.
 Therefore, the development of products for invoice processing seems to be driven more today by detail optimization than by sensational leaps in development.